 Check out the musically inspired Harmony Playground in Prospect Park.
 Photo courtesy of NYC Parks

 As the name implies, Harmony Playground is a musically inspired playground located inside Prospect Park at 10th Street.
 Some of the park’s best features are the toddler swings and mini jungle-gym.
 And if they get too dirty after playing in the sandbox, rinse your little ones off in the playground’s spray showers.

 Myrtle Avenue and St. Edwards Place

-Downhill from Fort Greene Park’s Prison Ship Martyrs monument, you’ll find Fort Greene Playground.
-One of the best features of this hidden neighborhood gem is the toddler play space with jungle gym and swings, which is separated from the larger play structure geared toward older kids The area includes spray showers, perfect for cooling off on hot days.
+Downhill from Fort Greene Park’s Prison Ship Martyrs Monument, you’ll find Fort Greene Playground.
+One of the best features of this hidden neighborhood gem is the toddler play space with jungle gym and swings, separated from the larger play structure geared toward older kids.
+The area includes spray showers, perfect for cooling off on hot days.
 Another perk of playing on this side of the park rather than the Dekalb Avenue side is having convenient access to the park’s bathrooms.

 Court Street between Carroll Street and President Street

 Families with toddlers flock to the Pier 1 Playground at Brooklyn Bridge Park, one of the playgrounds specifically designed for little kids.
 They'll love all of the animal-shaped climbing structures.
 And you can keep cool while you watch, as it also happens to be one of the shadiest spots in the park.
-There's another tot lot in Brooklyn Bridge Park at Pier 5, adjacent to the sports fields and right next to Ample Hills Creamery, but it gets full sun and is therefore nearly unusable in the summer months.
-There are no public restrooms inside this playground, but there are public restrooms available nearby on both sides of the pier.
+There's another tot lot in Brooklyn Bridge Park at Pier 5, adjacent to the sports fields and right next to Ample Hills Creamery, but it gets full sun and is, therefore, nearly unusable in the summer.
+There are no public restrooms inside this playground, but public restrooms are available nearby on both sides of the pier.